Starlink: Design phase (2015–2016)

 Starlink was publicly announced in January 2015 with the opening of the SpaceX satellite development facility in Redmond, Washington.
-During the opening, Musk stated there is still significant unmet demand worldwide for low-cost broadband capabilities. and that Starlink would target bandwidth to carry up to 50% of all backhaul communications traffic, and up to 10% of local Internet traffic, in high-density cities.
-Musk further stated that the positive cash flow from selling satellite internet services would be necessary to fund their Mars plans.
+During the opening, Musk stated there is still significant unmet demand worldwide for low-cost broadband capabilities, and that Starlink would target bandwidth to carry up to 50% of all backhaul communications traffic, and up to 10% of local Internet traffic, in high-density cities.
+Musk further stated that the positive cash flow from selling satellite internet services would be necessary to fund SpaceX's Mars plans.
 Furthermore, SpaceX has long-term plans to develop and deploy a version of the satellite communication system to serve Mars.

-Starting with 60 engineers, the company operated in 30000 sqft of leased space, and by January 2017 had taken on a 2800 m2 second facility, both in Redmond.
-In August 2018, SpaceX consolidated all their Seattle-area operations with a move to a larger three-building facility at Redmond Ridge Corporate Center to support satellite manufacturing in addition to R&D. In July 2016, SpaceX acquired an additional 8000 sqft creative space in Irvine, California (Orange County).
-The Irvine office would include signal processing, RFIC, and ASIC development for the satellite program.
+Starting with 60 engineers, the company operated in 30000 sqft of leased space, and by January 2017 had taken on a 2800 m2 second facility, also in Redmond.
+In August 2018, SpaceX consolidated all their Seattle-area operations with a move to a larger three-building facility at Redmond Ridge Corporate Center to support satellite manufacturing in addition to research and development.
+In July 2016, SpaceX acquired an additional 8000 sqft creative space in Irvine, California.
+The Irvine office would include signal processing, radio-frequency integrated circuit (RFIC), and application-specific integrated circuit (ASIC) development for the satellite program.

-By October 2016, the satellite division was focusing on a significant business challenge of achieving a sufficiently low-cost design for the user equipment.
-SpaceX President Gwynne Shotwell said then that the project remained in the "design phase as the company seeks to tackle issues related to user-terminal cost".
+By October 2016, the satellite division was focusing on the significant business challenge of achieving a sufficiently low-cost design for the user equipment.
+SpaceX President Gwynne Shotwell said at the time that the project remained in the "design phase as the company seeks to tackle issues related to user-terminal cost".